omsrivastava512/LearnJS/1 - fundamentals/notes/basics2.md

 const orderByName = (data) => [...data].sort(...)
 ```

 > Pitfall: `sort()` is especially treacherous for mutating the original array.
-Most people confuse it as a pure method because it also returns the resultant array (chainable).
+Most people confuse it as a pure method because it also returns a resultant array (chainable).
 Don't be like them.

 #### 2. Pure Methods (Non-Mutating)